Skip to main content

 What This Comparison Covers

 This guide is for developers building AI agents, RAG pipelines, or data extraction workflows who want to self-host their scraping infrastructure rather than depend on third-party APIs.
-We compare four tools: Firecrawl, Crawl4AI, Spider (open-source edition), and CRW.
+We compare three tools: Firecrawl, Crawl4AI, and CRW.

 We focus on practical factors: deployment complexity, memory requirements, latency, API design, and fit for AI-specific use cases.
 We also cover step-by-step setup, environment configuration, production hardening, horizontal scaling, team-size guidance, and integration patterns for popular AI frameworks.